DaBigDog/hello-world/README.md

 # hello-world

-My dog is the leader his pack!
+My dog is the leader of his pack!